-In August 2007, Andorra, Liechtenstein and Monaco were on the "blacklist" or "The List of Uncooperative Tax Havens" by the OECD.

-In October 2008, at an OECD meeting in Paris, France and Germany, along with 15 other countries, led a charge to draw up a new "blacklist" of tax havens.
-At issue has been the allegation that there are several more countries across the globe where undeclared funds are concealed, and where unrelegated financial activities take place (such as non-regulated hedge funds).
+In August 2007, Andorra, Liechtenstein and Monaco were on the "blacklist" or "The List of Uncooperative Tax Havens" by the Organization for Economic Co-operation and Development(OECD).
+Just over a year later in October 2008, at an OECD meeting in Paris, France and Germany led a charge, along with 15 other countries, to draw up a new "blacklist" of tax havens.

-Increased attention on such matters gained steam in the wake of the global financial crisis.
-In Europe, Germany and France have urged the OECD to add a number of countries to its "blacklist," charging that there were several countries that were tacitly encouraging tax fraud.
+Specifically, Germany and France have urged the OECD to add a number of countries to its "blacklist," charging that there were several countries that were tacitly encouraging tax fraud.
 Accordingly, such countries were faced with the prospect of possible sanctions.